 From the beginning, LaRochelle was concerned about the security of the site and the privacy of its users.
 As with any crowdsourced data project, Queering the Map is vulnerable to the whims of whoever encounters it and decides to drop a pin.
 Indeed, as the map started to grow in popularity, LaRochelle found that it came under growing attack from malicious users, spammers, and hackers.
 Then, on February 9, they woke up to discover a dense throng of identical pins along the east coast of the U.S., all bearing messages in support of U.S. President Donald Trump.

 “[It] was a frustrating thing to encounter,” LaRochelle said.
 They quickly took the map offline, posting a message alerting viewers and asking coders and savvy web developers to help secure the interface.
 Several users offered assistance, culminating in a joint effort of eight people working together through GitHub, a collaborative platform for coders and HTML designers.
-LaRochelle expects a new, more secure version of the map to be back online within a week.
+LaRochelle expects a new, more secure version of the map to be back online soon.

 “That is the silver lining.
 Not that it (the hacking) needed to happen, but having the opportunity to make [the map] better and secure, and having that help offered is incredible,” LaRochelle said.
 To protect users, the map doesn’t take the geodata of contributors, and it will soon have a moderation panel that reviews pins before they are published, to fend off homophobic and transphobic language.